-The navigation panel also shows you how much time you have left to take the quiz.
+A box in the upper-right corner shows you how much time you have left to take the quiz.

 On a multiple-choice quiz, click in the small circle to the left of the correct answer.
 If you are not sure and would like to come back to the question later, then click on "Flag question."